 So, in polar cases, due to differences in electronegativity values, the bonded electrons are not in between both the atoms due to which polarity occurs in the molecule.

 The dipole moment of a polar molecule comes out to be some positive value.
 Whereas the nonpolar molecules have the dipole moment value as 0 Debye.

 As in the case of SO3, the dipole moment of each S-O bond cancels out.

 SO3 is a nonpolar molecule because of the following factors:

 Electronegativity: However, there is a difference in electronegativities of Sulfur and Oxygen atom in the S-O bond in the SO3 molecule.
 But due to symmetrical shape, the electronegativity difference gets canceled out.

 Dipole moment: Due to the symmetrical shape of the bond and the trigonal planar shape of the molecule, the net dipole moment comes out as zero.
-However the dipole moment of S-O bond is something, But the net dipole moment is 0 Debye.
+However the dipole moment of the S-O bond is something, But the net dipole moment is 0 Debye.

 I hope, I cleared your all doubts regarding the polarity of SO3 (sulfur trioxide molecule).
-If you have any question let me know in the comment section and I’ll get back to you as soon as possible.
+If you have any questions let me know in the comment section and I’ll get back to you as soon as possible.